 Sometimes it’s hard to find a book to read aloud to both boys and girls.
 And once that book is found it doesn’t necessarily mean it will hold both of their interests.
 But the book My Father’s Dragon once held a very rowdy second grade class enraptured for weeks.
 My Father’s Dragon, I’ve never heard of that,’ you think to yourself.
 It’s not surprising because it was written in 1948 by Ruth Stiles Gannett; despite the success of Beverly Cleary books published not long after, Stiles Gannett’s lovely book has never been labeled ‘a classic’.

 The story is uniquely narrated; the protagonist refers to Elmer as “my father”, giving the delightful feeling that this great adventure has actually happened and that Elmer has told his tale time and time again to his child.
 My Father’s Dragon can’t be mentioned without noting the timeless illustrations that accompany the book.
 The illustrations were created by the author’s own mother, Ruth Chrisman Gannett.
 Drawn with a grease crayon on grained paper, the illustrations are just as intriguing as Elmer’s journey.

 To read about Elmer and his adventure on Wild Island, you can order the book at most public libraries.
-It’s also available on www.smile.amazon.com, and at Borders Books & Music.
+It’s also available on www.smile.amazon.com.
 If you would like to check it out before buying, click here.